“I'm not famous; I am simply very well-known to certain people. Famous is something different.” – Anton Corbijn, Born May 20, 1955.

 When I started out as a copywriter, I became well known to the people who were product creation experts.
 All of their students were in a position to need copy, and I was well-placed to be recommended by their chosen guru, because I had made friends with them at events and in social media groups and forums and such.

 It was because I deliberately pursued becoming very well known to certain people.
 The right people.
 Not all of them, mind you.
 Some turned out to be dicks.
-But the ones that were cool actually become good friends of mine over time.
+But the ones that were cool actually became good friends of mine over time.

 When you do that for a good long while, you can suddenly become an overnight success.